Analysis | It wasn’t just the Proud Boys: Trump refused to dissuade supporters from a violent response to the election

-Fox News's Chris Wallace — who'd spent most of the debate with the demeanor of someone unexpectedly pulled from the audience to ride a bronco at a rodeo — pushed Trump on his recent reluctance to say that he'd ensure a smooth transition should he lose.
+Fox News’s Chris Wallace — who had spent most of the debate with the demeanor of someone unexpectedly pulled from the audience to ride a bronco at a rodeo — pushed Trump on his recent reluctance to say that he would ensure a smooth transition should he lose.

 “Will you urge your supporters to stay calm during this extended period, not to engage in any civil unrest?”
 Wallace asked.
 “And will you pledge tonight that you will not declare victory until the election has been independently certified?”